 11 Pool Safety Tips to Help Avoid Accidents

 As the days get longer and the temps continue to rise, one thing is clear: Summer fun is right around the corner.
 For people who own pools and hot tubs, that means more time in the water.
 This, of course, comes with some added responsibility and the need for extra precautions.
-According to the Centers for Disease Control and Prevention (CDC), an average of more than 3,500 people unintentionally drowned between 2005 and 2014 in the U.S. alone.
-20% of those victims were 14 years or younger.
+According to the Centers for Disease Control and Prevention (CDC), an average of more than 4,000 people per year unintentionally drowned between 2011-2020, and an average of 8,000 nonfatal drownings occurred.

 To help ensure your summer is all fun and no accidents, pay attention to these 11 pool safety tips.